-First and foremost, MUFSC is affiliated with Marshall University and the Joan C. Edwards School of Medicine (JCESOM).
-MUFSC's Master of Science Degree Program is coordinated through the Joan C. Edwards School of Medicine and the Marshall University Graduate College.
+First and foremost, MUFSC is affiliated with Marshall University and the Marshall University Research Corporation.
+MUFSC's Forensic Science Master's Program is coordinated through the Marshall University College of Science and the Marshall University Graduate College.

 Learn more about Marshall University.

 A not-for-profit corporation chartered under the laws of the State of West Virginia, the Marshall University Research Corporation (MURC) delivers professional services to members of the university community.
 MURC is committed to an active, growing and successful research enterprise that will help address today’s challenges, improve the quality of life in the community and provide an engine for economic development.